fangq/mmc/mmc/trunk/README.txt

 III.Running Simulations

-Before you create/run your own MMC simulations, we suggest you first going through all the subfolders under the mmc/example folder and check out the formats of the input files and the scripts for pre- and post-processings.
+Before you create/run your own MMC simulations, we suggest you first going through all the subfolders under the mmc/example directory and check out the formats of the input files and the scripts for pre- and post-processing.

 Because MMC uses FE mesh in the simulation, you should create a mesh for your problem domain before you running the simulation.
 Fortunately, you can do this fairly straightforwardly using a matlab/octave mesh generator, iso2mesh [1], developed by the same author.
-In the mmc/matlab folder, we also provide additional functions to generate regular grid-shaped mesh.
+In the mmc/matlab folder, we also provide additional functions to generate regular grid-shaped tetrahedral mesh.

 The full command line options of MMC include the following:
 <pre>